Top five cyber-security tips

-With the shift towards hybrid-working and changing consumer expectations, a digital offering is a necessity for all modern businesses.
+With the shift towards hybrid -working and changing consumer expectations, a digital offering is a necessity for all modern businesses.
+From your website to your online shop.
 This exposes businesses to new risks.

 Small businesses are particularly vulnerable.
-According to the latest government data, 50% of small businesses suffered a cyber breach or attack in the last year, with the average cost of an attack over £10k.
+According to the latest government data, half of small businesses in the UK report having suffered a cyber-attack in the past 12 months and 35% of micro businesses reported phishing attacks.

 Scroll down to see what small businesses can do to address the bad habits that create vulnerabilities and top tips on how to keep safe.